-Calculate your capital gains tax on property !
+Calculate your capital gains on real estate!

 |Holding period||Applicable abatement rates each year detention|

 Tax base on income

 |Applicable abatement rates each year detention|

 Base for social contributions